“The Pebble 2 + HR is inaccurate, outdated, and completely outclassed by other fitness bands and smartwatches.”

 Perhaps the best thing about the Pebble 2’s timeline is the degree to which it can be customized.
 On the Pebble 2 itself, you can change the text size of notifications and the strength of vibrations.
-From the companion app, you can toggle the notification settings of individual apps like Hangouts, Instagram, Messages, Slack, and almost any other app that taps into the notification framework of iOS or Android.
-Each can be muted permanently or periodically — only on weekdays, for example, or weekends.
+From the companion app, you can toggle the notification settings of individual apps like Hangouts, Instagram, Messages, Slack, and almost any other app that taps into the notification framework of iOS or

 The companion app is also where you can reorder apps in the Pebble 2’s timeline, access settings menus, and choose watch faces.

 When it comes to watch faces, you have tons of options.
 You can edit watch faces in the companion app, too.
 Watch faces range from cute playful ones to everything from nationalism and mathematics to sports and brainteasers.